The-L3vi4th4n/BFP/README.md

 # 1 : Compiling to an application like thing
-(note compiling can be way simpler but this turns it into an executable so it's easier to run as you only have to type ./code_name rather than ./ver "name.bfp" STRIP_SIZE MAX_PTR "output.bin" every time you run the code where ver is bfpl.c/bfp.c/bfph.c)
+(note compiling can be way simpler but this turns it into an executable so it's easier to run as you only have to type ./code_name rather than ./ver "name.bfp" STRIP_SIZE MAX_PTR "output.bin" every time you run the code)

 <p>replace: